 If you're unable to work as a result of the accident, our attorneys will need pay stubs showing how your paid time off or extended sick leave balances were affected, as well as your loss of income, and other financial losses.

-If you were hurt on someone else's property, contact our injury team today.
+If you were hurt on someone else's property, contact our personal injury lawyer in Seminole, FL today.
 When you work with us, we pay all of the initial costs necessary to pursue your claim.
 You're not responsible for any of our fees unless we secure a recovery.
 Simply call our offices today, or fill out the brief contact form on this page to set up a consultation with our Florida slip and fall attorneys.